facebook

 The Economic Times 17 Apr 2024 11:27 pm

-Silchar (Assam): Alleging that the BJP has made the entire country a detention camp, West Bengal Chief Minister Mamata Banerjee Wednesday said the CAA and NRC will be scrapped if the opposition INDIA bloc forms government at the Centre.
-Addressing an election rally here in support of four TMC candidates in Assam, she alleged that []
+Silchar: Alleging that the BJP has made the entire country a detention camp, West Bengal Chief Minister Mamata Banerjee on Wednesday said the CAA and NRC will be scrapped if opposition bloc INDIA forms government at the Centre.
+Addressing an election rally here in support of four TMC candidates in Assam, she alleged that there Get the latest updates in Hyderabad City News , Technology , Entertainment , Sports , Politics and Top Stories on WhatsApp & Telegram by subscribing to our channels.
+You can also download our app for Android and iOS .

 Target to increase voter turnout by more than 84 %: DEO Rohan Kumar Jha